PaddlePaddle/PaddleClas/docs/en/tutorials/quick_start_en.md

 cd ../
 ```

-**Note**: If you want to download the pretrained models on Windows environment, you can copy the links to the web page and download, you can use the the thirdparty tools such as `7Zip` to uncompress the tar files.
+**Note**: If you want to download the pretrained models on Windows environment, you can copy the links to the browser and download, then use the the thirdparty tools such as `7Zip` to uncompress the tar files.

 ## Training